 What Types of Safes Are There?

 Finding the safe that’s right for you is like buying a new car or booking a holiday, everyone’s needs are different.
-With the wide range of choices available it can be difficult to know which safe will provide the correct storage for your valuables.
-But before you start to panic, let’s take a look at some of the most common kinds of safes and when they will be the most suitable.
+With the wide range of choices available, knowing which safe will provide the correct storage for your valuables can be difficult.
+But before you start to panic, let’s take a look at some of the most common types of safes and when they will be the most suitable.

 Freestanding safes are the most popular kinds among commercial and domestic clients.
 These safes are bolted down through the base (into a concrete floor or wooden floor joist) or through the rear (into a solid wall behind) to ensure the necessary security.